jarusll/the-logs/index.md

 I finally made the companion cube.
 This will be my official logo everywhere now.
 ![Companion Cube](https://raw.githubusercontent.com/jarusll/artworks/main/companion_cube/cube.svg)

+I finished watching `The way of the househusband`, pretty wholesome.

 # 2022-04-03

 finished clojurescript koans first thing in the morning.